yapplabs/ember-modal-dialog/README.md

 The ember-modal-dialog addon provides components to implement modal dialogs throughout an Ember application using a simple, consistent pattern.

-Unlike other modal libraries for Ember, ember-modal-dialog uses our [ember-wormhole](//github.com/yapplabs/ember-wormhole) addon to render a modal structure as a top-level DOM element for layout purposes while retaining its logical position in the Ember view hierarchy.
+Unlike some other modal libraries for Ember, ember-modal-dialog uses solutions like [ember-wormhole](//github.com/yapplabs/ember-wormhole) to render a modal structure as a top-level DOM element for layout purposes while retaining its logical position in the Ember view hierarchy.
 This difference introduces a certain elegance and, dare we say, joy, into the experience of using modals in your app.
 For more info on this, see the "Wormhole" section below.

 ## Live Demo and Test Examples